Kopachris/seshet/docs/tech_drafts/importing_modules.md

 **Please note that Seshet does not perform any access control on its own.
 It is still up to the module to restrict access as needed by checking a user's authorization.** Seshet will provide a helper method for checking a user's roles for a given module.
 Some standard group and role names will be suggested in Seshet's API documentation.

+### Registering modules

+When a bot is initialized with a new database, it will automatically register and enable the `core` module.
+This module contains commands essential for administration of the bot.
+After the bot connects to an IRC network, the owner can automatically register all default modules by invoking the `addmodule` command with a wildcard character, `*`.
+Alternatively, the owner can register individual modules by giving their names to the `addmodule` command.

 ## Import mechanics

 We have two requirements for importing modules in Seshet: